 According to WHO research, after Poland, Bosnia-Herzegovina, Macedonia and Bulgaria, Serbia has the most polluted air in Europe, resulting, directly or indirectly, in the premature deaths of 5,400 people annually.
 This research has generated a lot of public attention.
 Is this statistic really troubling?

-To the best of your knowledge, is it possible for prevention to become a common practise in countries that are poor like ours, with average monthly salaries that barely exceed 400 euros?
+To the best of your knowledge, is it possible for prevention to become a common practice in countries that are poor like ours, with average monthly salaries that barely exceed 400 euros?

 – For some reason, risky behaviour is still socially acceptable in Serbia, especially if we look at smoking.
 Based on the current level of adult smoking in Serbia, premature deaths attributable to tobacco consumption are projected to be more than 1.2 million of the almost 2.5 million smokers alive today, which means half of the smokers die much earlier than would otherwise be expected.